Creating Human-Machine Integrated Analysis Model#

 };

-We shall prepare this as a separate AnyScript file, which we will name
+We will prepare this as a separate AnyScript file, which we will name

 JointsAndDrivers.any

-the Model subfolder of your model folder to overwrite.
-Starting from the bottom
+the Model subfolder to overwrite the existing file.
+Starting from

-of the human (the top of the file) the constraints applied are as follows:
+the bottom of the human (which is the top of the file) the constraints applied are as

 Feet are fixed to the pedals, though with a unilateral force normal to the pedal, since the feet are not “glued” to the pedal.